COVID-19 vaccination for the residents of Uusimaa

 If the young person is unwilling or unable to decide independently, the consent of each of the child’s parents or guardians is required.

 The vaccinations are voluntary.
-Those aged 12-17 will be offered the Biontech-Pfizer Comirnaty vaccine.
-It is currently the only coronavirus vaccine in use in Finland that may be given to those 12 years and over.
-Comirnaty is an mRNA vaccine.
+Those aged 12-17 will be offered the BioNTech-Pfizer Comirnaty or Moderna Spikevax vaccine.
+They are currently the only coronavirus vaccines in use in Finland that may be given to those 12 years and over.
+They are mRNA vaccines.

 Are you a social and healthcare professional?